American McGee: Shanghai and Spicy Horse

 The planned American McGee's Oz, which was to be produced in conjunction with Ronin Games, was canceled over financial difficulties at Atari.
 American McGee's Grimm, developed by his Shanghai-based game development studio Spicy Horse for the online service GameTap, was released in 23 weekly episodic segments, starting in 2007.

 At the 2009 D.I.C.E.
 Summit, Electronic Arts CEO John Riccitiello announced that a sequel to American McGee's Alice was in development for PC, PlayStation 3 and Xbox 360 by McGee's Spicy Horse studio.
 In July 2010, at the EA Showcase in San Francisco, Spicy Horse and EA announced that sequel's title, Alice: Madness Returns, released less than one year after its announcement, on June 14, 2011.

-More recently, McGee's Spicy Horse expanded to include another brand, Spicy Pony, to produce digital mobile media games for the iPhone platform.
+McGee's Spicy Horse expanded to include another brand, Spicy Pony, to produce digital mobile media games for the iOS platform.
 Their first title, DexIQ, was released in early December 2009, and its follow-up, Crooked House, was released in March 2010 (both had iPad versions released in June 2010).
 On December 17, 2010, McGee's old company The Mauretania Import Export Company was dissolved and all intellectual property was transferred to Spicy Horse.

 In 2012, McGee developed free-to-play games for mobile devices, such as BigHead Bash, Akaneiro, and Crazy Fairies.
 In 2013, he opened a Kickstarter for a new game, American McGee's OZombie; however, due to slow and lackluster funding, the project was canceled.
 Another Kickstarter for a project called Alice: Otherlands, a planned series of short films leading to a theatrical film, was announced a few days later.
 This reached its goal on August 4, 2013, and was officially confirmed.